 The VigiBase data resource is the largest and most comprehensive in the world, and it is developed and maintained by the UMC on behalf of the World Health Organization.
-By October 2014 over 10 million reports were contained in the database.
+By April 2015 over 10 million reports were contained in the database.
 VigiBase is a computerised pharmacovigilance system, in which information is recorded in a structured, hierarchical form to allow for easy and flexible retrieval and analysis of the data.
 The case reports in the WHO database do not identify the patient or reporter.
-Its purpose is to provide the evidence from which potential medicine safety hazards may be detected.The VigiBase database system includes linked databases containing medical and drug classifications: WHO-ART/MedDRA, WHO ICD, and WHO-DD.
+Its purpose is to provide the evidence from which potential medicine safety hazards may be detected.The VigiBase database system includes linked databases containing medical and drug classifications: WHO-ART/MedDRA, WHO ICD, and WHO Drug Dictionary.
 These classifications enable structured data entry, retrieval, and analysis at different levels of precision and aggregation.

 Learn basic facts about VigiBase from an article by UMC Director Marie Lindquist published in Drug Information Journal, 2008: VigiBase, the WHO Global ICSR Database System: Basic Facts.

 Fact sheet about ICSR submissionThe fact sheet gives details on what kind of ICSRs should be forwarded to UMC by members of the WHO Programme.
 It emphasizes that all adverse events occurring in a post-marketing situation should be submitted to UMC, including ICSRs on medication errors, counterfeit/substandard medicines and therapeutic failure.
 Reporting Fact Sheet.